 This workstream will seek to clarify the concepts commonly used around scientific literacy, science education and perceptions of science, to describe the theoretical framing and empirical evidence underpinning the assumptions behind them.
 It will also examine the links between policy and scientific literacy based on the latest research.

-🟡 Publication of a Report on the current body of research on scientific engagement and global perceptions of science.
-This overview of concepts and evidence will pose questions for the STEM sector in view of climate denialism and vaccine hesitancy.
+✅ ISC has published an Occasional Paper exploring the current body of research on public engagement and global perceptions of science.
+This overview of concepts, evidence and debates poses questions for the research sector in view of climate denialism and vaccine hesitancy.

 2. Enabling Scientific Engagement